 - 1 lb ground dark turkey meat, lamb or pork

-- 1 honey crisp apple, cored, peeled, and grated or chopped very small
+- 1 honey crisp apple, cored, peeled, chopped very small

 - 1/4 cup chopped fresh sage

-- 1 1/2 teaspoons fennel seeds, partially ground in a mortar and pestle
+- 1 1/2 teaspoons fennel seeds, partially ground with a mortar and pestle

 - 3 garlic cloves, minced using a garlic press